“It’s better to see something once, than hear about it a thousand times”

-The world is filled with wonderful places to visit and Europe, London, USA aren’t the only options.
-In the end it’s always about the journey, not the destination.
+The world is filled with wonderful places to visit and Europe, London, the USA aren’t the only options.
+In the end, it’s always about the journey, not the destination.
 So pick a destination that is cheap, preferably cheaper than your currency, that way you’ll be able to enjoy more.
 Cambodia, Vietnam, Hungary, Bulgaria, Honduras generally fall in this category.

 3. The night gathers

 Hotels are generally an expensive affair, one that leaves you with a broken wallet.
-If you plan on meandering through the streets all day and using your hotel only for the night time, then a small bed and breakfast or a youth hostel will work just as well.
+If you plan on meandering through the streets all day and using your hotel only for the nighttime, then a small bed and breakfast or a youth hostel will work just as well.
 CouchSurfing is another good and cheap option.
 Pick something with free wifi and included breakfast meal, it’ll go a long way in saving money.

 4. Maps and Apps

-Go old school, make use of maps and find your way through the city/town/village/country.
+Go old school, use maps, and find your way through the city/town/village/country.
 Getting lost is also an experience in itself.
 Make use of free apps.
 But make sure these apps work offline, because you may not have access to free wifi at all times, and using your internet will burn a hole in your pocket.
 Worst case scenario, ask a local for the right direction, it’s the best tried and tested formula.

 5. No souvenirs

 We all like to take back mementos of a place, something to remember the beautiful moments by.
 But souvenirs are a tourist trap and often overpriced.
 Avoid those.
-If you must, take back the ticket stub from your first train ride, or the leaf you found walking along the country side.
-In hind sight they make for much better souvenirs, after all they have a story attached to it, a memory.
+If you must, take back the ticket stub from your first train ride, or the leaf you found walking along the countryside.
+In hindsight they make for much better souvenirs, after all, they have a story attached to it, a memory.

 6. Ride like the locals

-7. Who you gonna call?
+7. Who are you gonna call?

 Don’t make phone calls.
 International calls charge a bomb.
 Avoid it if you can.
 If in case you absolutely must, then get a local sim card.
-In the long run it’ll prove to be cheaper.
+In the long run, it’ll prove to be cheaper.
 There was a time when people crossed the narrow seas without technology, so you’ll survive if you don’t use your phone for a few days.